-Sustainable energy networks will help to form new alliances for more successful transition in CEE countries.
-Reaching out to the likeminded, active and innovative people outside of their communities can be very beneficial for the current and upcoming forerunners.
-Developing international networks based on their mutual values and interests can help the forerunners to share experiences and support the work of each other across the regions.
+A sustainable energy network can also be helpful in forming new alliances for a more successful transition in CEE countries.
+Reaching out to likeminded, active and innovative people outside of their communities can be very beneficial for current and upcoming leaders.
+Developing international networks based on mutual values and interests can help leaders to share experiences and support the work of each other across the regions.
 Sustainable energy development in CEE countries shares many similar challenges and efficient networking and knowledge transfer might already overcome some of them.

 Developing local cooperation can be challenging.
-In many cases the local institutions are not used to developing networks and do not see the real value on dedicating their time on stakeholder engagement.
-The process itself can be simplified to include few useful and practical steps.
-These steps (mapping the stakeholders, analysing their role, reaching out and winning their interest) will further described in Chapter 4.
-The engagement process is important part of creating Energy Roadmaps best fitted to local conditions, which will propose a way towards local low carbon economy.
-Stakeholder engagement models and their role in energy roadmapping process will be further described in the next chapters of this guidebook.
+In many cases the local institutions are not used to developing networks and do not see the real value on dedicating their time to stakeholder engagement.
+The process itself can be simplified to include a few useful and practical steps.
+These steps (mapping stakeholders, analysing their role, contacting them and winning their interest) will be described in Chapter 4.
+The engagement process is also an important part of creating Energy Roadmaps best fitted to local conditions, which will propose a way of moving towards being a low-carbon economy.
+Energy Visions,